 Notes on Ingredients

-• Tomato paste – You know how so many recipes only call for a tablespoon of tomato paste and then you have a whole can left over?
-This recipe is perfect for using those extras.
+• Tomato paste – You know how so many recipes only call for a tablespoon of tomato paste, and then you have a whole can left over?
+This marinara sauce recipe is a great way to use up leftover tomato paste!

 How to Make Homemade Marinara Sauce